 GOV.UK – Information leaflet and videos about the 2017 national curriculum tests (often referred to as SATs).

-GOV.UK – technical guidance on primary accountability and school-level progress measures (updated 31 August 2017).
+GOV.UK – Technical guidance on primary accountability, school-level progress measures and similar schools.

 Exceeding Expectations with Formative Assessment www.shirleyclarke-education.org